swifty94/FTStats/README.md

 - Adjust settings.json file respectively
 <pre>
 {
-    "AcsPorts": [],             // ports that your Jboss app is listening on
+    "AcsPorts": array(str x N), // ports that your Jboss app is listening on
                                 // e.g., ["8080","8181", "8443"]

-    "DbPorts": [],              // ports for DB connectivity (MySQL, Oracle and/or ClickHouse)
+    "DbPorts": array(str x N),  // ports for DB connectivity (MySQL, Oracle and/or ClickHouse)
                                 // e.g., ["3306","8123"]

+    "mountpoint": str,          // path on disk to track its size/usage
+                                // e,g, "/"

+    "collectQoe": bool,          // Either collent QoE data or not
+                                 // Default - true

-    "AcsStatsUrl": "",          // FT ACS stats URL
+    "AcsStatsUrl": str,          // FT ACS stats URL
                                 // e.g., "http://127.0.0.1:8080/acsstats"

-    "QoeDbConnectionString": "" // ClickHouse connection string
+    "QoeDbConnectionString": str  // ClickHouse connection string
                                   // e.g., "clickhouse://demo.friendly-tech.com"

+    "isCluster": bool,           // If there are more than 1 server in environment
+                                 // default true

+    "instancesArray": array(str x N)  // Array of server ip/domains
+                                        !!! (must be resolvanle at least within same network)
+                                      // e.g., ["127.0.0.1","demo.friendly-tech.com", "demodm.friendly-tech.com"]

+    "isHazelcast": bool,         // Either collent Hazelcast data or not
+                                 // Default - true

+    "isLiveStats": bool,        // Either display live statistics or not
+                                 // Default - true

+    "hazelcastPort": str,       // Hazelcast port
+                                 // Default - "5701"

-    "IpAddr": "0.0.0.0",        // IP address for FTStats app to bind on
+    "IpAddr": str,               // IP address for FTStats app to bind on
-                                // default 0.0.0.0 (any available interface)
+                                // Default 0.0.0.0 (any available interface)

-    "TcpPort": "5555",          // TCP port for FTStats app to listen on
+    "TcpPort": str,              // TCP port for FTStats app to listen on
-                                // default 5555
+                                // Default 5050

-    "DbUpdateIntervalSec": "120" // Frequency of system data collection and storing to DB
+    "DbUpdateIntervalSec": str   // Frequency of system data collection and storing to DB
-                                // default 120 (seconds)
+                                // Default "120" seconds = each 2 minutes

+    "DbTruncateIntervalSec": str  // Frequency of cleaning old data from db (drop and recreate)
+                                  // Default "2592000" = each month

-    "AppName": "FTStats",       // Application name, can be changed to whatever you want
+    "AppName": str,              // Application name, can be changed to whatever you want

-    "Version": 2.0              // Application version
+    "Version": int              // Application version }
-}
 </pre>